Perseo Miranda

 Perseo Miranda (born Angelo Spaggiari) is an Italian vocalist and songwriter, and founder of the heavy metal band Perseo Miranda.

-He's been active since 1980 but only recently obtained a discrete attention in the music scene.
+He has been active since 1980 but only in the 2000s obtained a discrete attention in the music scene.

 Biography

 He started in 1980 participating in various radio show (in particular Italian channels ‘’Rai 2’’ and ‘’Rai 3’’), but his main passion was the music, which he regards as the main means of expression.
 He found inspiration in artists like Alice Cooper, David Bowie and Black Sabbath.

 In 1980 he released his first self-produced album, called Perseo Miranda and His Theatre, and the following year the CD single "I sayd I look away".

 Then Miranda devoted himself to teaching guitar in various schools, recording some vocals in many pop rock albums and playing in many different bands (from hard rock to heavy metal, punk, gothic metal, blues and other genres).